khaledalmaarii/HackTricks-wiki/linux-hardening/privilege-escalation/docker-security/docker-privileged.md

 ```
 {% endtab %}
 {% endtabs %}

-You can manipulate the capabilities available to a container without running in `--privileged` mode by using the `--cap-add` and `--cap-drop` flags.

-### Seccomp

 **Seccomp** is useful to **limit** the **syscalls** a container can call.
 A default seccomp profile is enabled by default when running docker containers, but in privileged mode it is disabled.
 Learn more about Seccomp here: